Most familiar as a Christmas tree, Douglas fir has benefits beyond dressing up homes for the holidays.

 - Add Douglas fir and lemon oil to water in a spritz bottle to freshen the air in your home or clean surfaces naturally.

-- Inhale Douglas fir essential oil directly from the bottle to help you focus.
+- Breathe Douglas fir essential oil directly from the bottle to help you focus.

 - Sprinkle Douglas fir essential oil on pine cones during the holidays to create rustic potpourri.